thekid/jcp/README.md

 lib/commons-cli-1.2.jar
 ```

 Lines beginning with `#` are comments.
 Empty lines are ignored.
+Lines with a `!` in
+front are prepended instead of added to the end of the class path.

 Installation
 ------------